nik2203/nik2203/README.md

 ---

 ### 📖 about me:
-- hi! i'm nikhil, a 3rd year computer science student 💻
+- hi! i'm nikhil, a final year computer science student 💻
 - currently learning about cybersec, ai/ml, fullstack development and interested in learning about devops:zap:
 - if i'm not coding, you can find me whipping up delicacies 🍳 or finishing my latest read 📚
 -  i'd love to collaborate on projects so feel free to reach out to my via my email or my linked socials🚀